SomaDelights

 07:00 · the door

-Kitchen · market · doorstep — one morning, three scenes.
+Press · sourcing · door — one morning, three frames.

-Kukatpally, a morning earlier this year — produce staged before the first press.
+Kukatpally — produce staged before the morning press.

-The press roomKukatpally, a morning earlier this year — produce staged before the first press.
+The press roomKukatpally — produce staged before the morning press.

 Fresh ingredients being sourced at morning wholesale market